 There is no “one-size-fits-all” treatment for mental health that works for everyone.
 Some people may benefit only from talk therapy, while others may benefit from both talk therapy and medication.
 Some people may need a few therapy sessions to overcome trauma, while others may need multiple sessions over several weeks.

-Before seeking treatment for mental health, it’s important to know that your treatment plan could last for several days, weeks, months, or years, based on how you respond to treatment.
+Before seeking treatment for mental health or alcohol detox, it’s important to know that your treatment plan could last for several days, weeks, months, or years, based on how you respond to treatment.
 It’s not rare for your doctors and therapists to modify your treatment plan at any given time, especially if your symptoms aren’t improving and you still don’t feel good.

 According to the American Psychological Association (APA), an estimated 50% of patients with PTSD need an average of 15 to 20 treatment sessions to experience recovery.
 Evidence shows that many patients prefer a longer period of treatment, such as 30 sessions over six months, to achieve more complete symptom remission and develop the confidence they need to prevent a relapse.